frostbrosracing/surfs_up/README.md

 2. The minimum recorded temperature was *56°F* (during December).
 3. The maximum recorded temperature was *85°F* (during June).

-These temperatures could easily be seen as mild, and favorable for a business focused on its patrons enjoying outside activity in ideal weather conditions.
+These mild temperatures can easily be seen as favorable for a business focused on its patrons enjoying outside activity in ideal weather conditions.

 ![Temperature_chart.png](https://github.com/frostbrosracing/surfs_up/blob/main/Temperature_chart.png)